A Recovery Guide for the Spouse of An Addict

 spouse of a drug addict

-At Eagle Creek, our Idaho drug rehab center believes to work with compassion, care, and evidence-based approaches that help a person in understanding why they need to get better.
+At Eagle Creek, our mission is to help individuals married to an addict heal and become a valuable source of support for individuals and their families.
+Our Idaho drug rehab center believes in working with compassion, care, and evidence-based approaches that help a person understand why they need to get better.
 We can help you or a loved one recover and achieve long-term sobriety.
 Talk to us now.